-A cohort analysis does not exactly point out the causes of the fluctuations in your customer retention metrics.
+An analysis of cohorts does not exactly point out the causes of the fluctuations in your customer retention metrics.
 Instead, it gives you insights into the tendencies of your users, allowing you to gain a deeper understanding of why customers may or may not be as engaging with your product or specific features of your product.

 It’s an invaluable tool that shows you the potential areas that need focus to ensure a higher customer retention rate.
 With the right usage of the data gathered from the cohort analysis, the company is able to come up with different test campaigns and strategies to find the best value they could provide for their product and ensure customer satisfaction.

-Another thing about Cohort Analysis is that it is essential for product-led growth.
+Another thing about this type of analysis is that it is essential for product-led growth.
 It allows you to examine trends over time and measure the responses of different groups of users to your product.

 This method is a great way of comparing new and old users and the behavioral differences between them when faced with different engagement marketing strategies such as ad content, promotional campaigns, new product lines, and service discounts to name a few.

-Cohort Analysis also allows you to differentiate customer engagement from general company growth.
+Cohort Analysis also allows you to differentiate customer engagement (see how to measure it here) from general company growth.
 It’s easy to assume that customers are generally satisfied with your product when the metrics go up, but it might only be a momentary peak and not necessarily a sign of growth and sustainability.

-With cohort analysis, you’re able to identify how many of these new users are turning into loyal and repeating customers, and if high acquisition numbers actually signify bigger profits in the long run.
+With this kind of analysis, you’re able to identify how many of these new users are turning into loyal and repeating customers, and if high acquisition numbers actually signify bigger profits in the long run.

 There are mainly two types of Cohort Analysis: